Matt Murdock (Marvel Cinematic Universe): Becoming a vigilante

-Clashing with the Punisher
+Clashing with the Punisher and the Hand

-About six months later, Murdock, as Daredevil, investigates the cartels, learning that all their high-power weapons have been stolen by one man.
-Daredevil confronts the man in a rooftop but is shot in the head, though he survives due to his body armor, Nelson insisting he rests and recover.
+About six months later, Murdock, as Daredevil, investigates the cartels, learning that all their high-power weaponry has been stolen by one man.
+Daredevil confronts the man on a rooftop, but the man shoots him in the head.
+Though Murdock survives due to his body armor, Nelson insists that he rests and recovers.
 The man is nicknamed "the Punisher" by the DA's office, who is a deadly vigilante who lost his family.
-Murdock, as Daredevil, captures him, whose real name is Frank Castle, but as a lawyer, represents him during The People vs. Frank Castle trial.
-His old girlfriend Elektra Natchios returns, having become involved against the supervillain organization The Hand, fighting alongside her and Stick.
+Murdock, as Daredevil, captures the Punisher, whose real name is Frank Castle, but as a lawyer, represents him during The People vs. Frank Castle trial.
+Murdock’s old girlfriend Elektra Natchios returns, having become involved against the supervillain organization the Hand, fighting alongside her and Stick.

-Murdock's covert operations disrupts his ability to work on the trial and Castle is subsequently sent to Ryker's Island.
-Elektra, the escaped Castle, and Murdock work together to defeat the Hand, but Elektra dies in the process.
-On Christmas, Murdock reveals his vigilante identity to Page, and his legal partnership with Nelson dissolves due to Murdock's poor performance at the trial.
+Murdock's covert operations disrupts his ability to work on the trial, and Castle is subsequently sent to Ryker's Island.
+Natchios, the escaped Castle, and Murdock work together to defeat the Hand, but Natchios dies in the process.
+On Christmas, Murdock reveals his vigilante identity to Page, and his legal partnership with Nelson dissolves due to Murdock's poor performance at the trial and Nelson's discomfort with his vigilante persona.

 Forming the Defenders

-Months after Elektra's death, Murdock practices as a pro bono lawyer and is dispatched at Jeri Hogarth's behest to represent Jessica Jones after a man kills himself in her office.
+Months after Natchios' death, Murdock practices as a pro bono lawyer while Nelson has become highly successful, and very busy, at the large firm of Hogarth, Chao & Benowitz.
+Thanks to Nelson's assistance, Murdock is dispatched at Jeri Hogarth's behest to represent her firm's investigator, Jessica Jones, after a man kills himself in her office.
 Jones continues her investigation into Midland Circle against Murdock's recommendation, and both end up reinforcing an escape attempt by Luke Cage and Danny Rand from the Hand.
-During the melee, Murdock fights the Black Sky, a powerful foe that he eventually recognizes as a resurrected Elektra.
+During the melee, Murdock fights the Black Sky, a powerful foe that he eventually recognizes as a resurrected Natchios.

-Taking shelter at a restaurant, the four are joined by Stick, who explains the Hand's conflict with the Chaste and K'un L'un, and in repelling the next attack Cage also captures Hand leader Sowande, who reveals the other part of their plan; use Rand's Iron Fist to access the dragon bones at the bottom of Midland Circle.
+Taking shelter at a restaurant along with Rand and Cage, Jones reveals to Murdock that she has deduced his vigilante persona.
+The four are joined by Stick, who explains the Hand's conflict with the Chaste and K'un L'un, in repelling the next attack.
+Cage captures Hand leader Sowande, who reveals the other part of their plan: use Rand's Iron Fist to access the dragon bones at the bottom of Midland Circle.
 The Black Sky finds their hideout, kills Stick and captures Rand, setting up their final conflict at Midland Circle, where the Defenders choose to demolish the building on top of the Hand, whose leadership the Black Sky has adopted upon recalling her past as Natchios.
-Murdock stays behind in an attempt to reconnect with Elektra as the building drops on them.
+Murdock stays behind in an attempt to reconnect with Natchios as the building drops on them, and is presumed dead in the collapse.